hellais/Buckle-Up/Readme.md

     sandbox-exec -f adium.sb /Applications/Adium.app/Contents/MacOS/Adium

+## Buckle Up header

+Sandbox profiles for Buckle Up include a special header that allows the shell script to offer a pretty output to the user and automagically install the application.

+When writing an application profile for Buckle up you should use this format.
+The header should be on the first line of the sandbox profile:

+    ;:buckleup:<buckleup version number>:<app short name>:<app long name>:<path to executable>:

+_buckleup version number_: (default 0.1) This is the Buckle Up version number for the app profile

+_app short name_: This is the shortname of the profile, it is what the user will provide as arugment to buckle up to patch the application or run it

+_app long name_: This is the full name of the profile, it controls what will show in the list view

+_path to executable_: This is the full path of the executable that should be patched, it is generally something like /Applications/MyApp.app/Contents/MacOS/MyApp

 ## How to write a sandbox profile

 You want to start from a basic sandbox profile that contains the bare minimum necessary to start the application.
 Something along the lines of this is a good starting point: